-- · You are present and vote in person at the meeting; - · You have properly submitted a proxy card; or - · You have voted via the Internet or by telephone.
+- You are present and vote in person at the meeting virtually by attending online and voting by webcast; - · You have properly submitted a proxy card; or - You have voted via the Internet or by telephone.

-Your shares will be counted towards the quorum only if you submit a valid proxy, have voted via the Internet, have voted via telephone, or vote in person at the meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy card, have voted via the Internet, have voted via telephone, or vote in person at the meeting virtually by attending online and voting by webcast.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 If there is no quorum, a majority of the votes present at the meeting may adjourn the meeting to another date.